 |Legal Issues in Theatre||438||1|

 |History of 20th Dress||478||1|

 |Thtr Hist & Theory II||522||1-2|

 Students in the Interarts Performance program participate in the rich intellectual and academic life of a top tier university by taking University Academic courses.
-Liberal Arts Requirements are designed to develop basic familiarity with the three traditional components of liberal arts - humanities, social sciences and natural sciences; to enhance analytical reasoning; to encourage empathy with other cultures; and to understand contemporary environmental issues.
+Liberal Arts Requirements are designed to develop basic familiarity with the three traditional components of liberal arts - humanities, social sciences, and natural sciences.
+The goal is to enhance analytical reasoning, to encourage empathy with other cultures, and to understand contemporary environmental issues.
 Interarts students fulfill seven specific liberal arts requirements and choose additional elective courses to equal 36 credits.
 Students must earn at least three credits in each specific area of the liberal arts, but may use one course to meet two or even three requirements.

 |First Year Writing||LSA Course Guide: "FYWR"||3-4|